Umme-Zaiba/Health-care-dataset/README.md

 Predict someone to no-show an appointment.

-Created a model which can predict an outcome of the above statement with accuracy of 79%.
+Created a model which can predict an outcome of the above statement with accuracy of 75%.
+Without normalisation(79%)

 There are still many ammendments to be considered into this project, such as: